Eijkman Molecular Biology Research Center: Demotion, strippage, and institutional split

-Since 22 September 2021, Eijkman Institute officially become subordinate of National Research and Innovation Agency (Indonesian: Badan Riset dan Inovasi Nasional, BRIN) rather the Ministry of Education, Culture, Research, and Technology.
-The name of Eijkman Institute changed to Eijkman Molecular Biology Research Center, under the Life Sciences Research Organization of National Research and Innovation Agency.
-After get captured by National Research and Innovation Agency, Eijkman Institute stripped from its unique status, demoted into a research center, and placed into BRIN supervision for its unusual practice in recruiting researchers and staffs.
+Since 22 September 2021, the Eijkman Institute had officially become subordinate under the National Research and Innovation Agency (Indonesian: Badan Riset dan Inovasi Nasional, BRIN) instead of the Ministry of Education, Culture, Research, and Technology.
+The name of the institute was then changed to Eijkman Molecular Biology Research Center, operating under the Life Sciences Research Organization of National Research and Innovation Agency.
+Due to its absorption by the National Research and Innovation Agency, the institute was stripped from its unique status, being demoted into a research center, and placed under BRIN supervision and scrutiny for its unusual practice in recruiting researchers and staffs.

 Controversy on Liquidation

 On 1 January 2022, there is information that BRIN started the termination of most of Eijkman Molecular Biology Research Center researchers.
 The information confirmed to be true.
 BRIN offered them to become government scientists of BRIN thru available government civil servant selection processes, although BRIN returned the choice to the terminated Eijkman researchers and staffs.
 About 113 Eijkman staffs terminated, with 71 researchers and 42 non-researcher staffs affected by this rationalization.
 At the same day, it is announced that current Eijkman Molecular Biology Research Center split into several parts, the Eijkman Molecular Biology Research Center itself, one part to Deputy IV (Research and Innovation Infrastructure) of BRIN, and rest will be relinquished to Ministry of Health.

 The move criticized strongly by both ruling coalition and opposition.
 People's Representative Council, officially requested BRIN for information and explanation for the Eijkman staff's termination in response of the issues.

 The Ministry of State Apparatus Utilization and Bureaucratic Reform confirmed the BRIN's move as legal move.
 Tjahjo Kumolo, the minister, further broke down that from 71 terminated researchers, 68 are research assistants with bachelor's and master's degree, 2 junior researchers (below 40) with PhD degree, and 1 senior researcher (over 40) with PhD degree.
 He revealed, either BRIN liquidated it or not, the Eijkman Molecular Biology Research Center eventually will be reformed by government due the past mismanagement of personnel and other irregularities when the institution still existed as Eijkman Institute.